jgommels/easy-java/README.md

     2016-06-12T10:00:00Z,2016-06-12,1,ONLINE,239201000001,30 inch LED TV,1,329.72
     2016-06-13T12:00:00Z,2016-06-13,1,IN_STORE,239201000002,6' HDMI Cable,2,5.99

-And assume that we want to read the CSV into Java POJOs which look like this:
+And assume that we want to read the CSV into a List of Java POJOs for which the class looks like this:

     public class ItemOrder {
         private Instant purchaseTimestamp;